 Among the servants there are two groups of gandharva: we shall call them gandharva of the interior and gandharva of the exterior.
 Without wanting to oppose the sacred to the profane, it's quite conceivable that the former had the function of singing sacred repertoires and the second ones, profane musics and songs to the attention of the faithful and servants.

-In Cambodia, the Khmer musical ensemble officiating for areak ceremonies is perhaps, in the nature of the instruments, a survival of these religious practices.
+In Cambodia, the Khmer musical ensemble officiating for arak ceremonies is perhaps, in the nature of the instruments, a survival of these religious practices.
 It is quite conceivable that there were musical ensembles dedicated to magic prophylaxis as there are still traces in South-East Asia in both the majority and minority ethnic groups.

 In Vietnam, in a medium cult called hầu bóng, there are musical ensembles composed of one or two singers, a lute player, sometimes a flutist, a drummer and a bronze percussion player.
 The singers' role is to express the praises of the spirits who come to invest the body of the medium-dancer.
 They are paid by the spirits themselves through the hand of the latter.
 This remuneration is, one might say, proportional to the talent of the singer.
 If the repertoire is fixed, the way to accommodate poetry is free.
-Also, when the singer is skilful, he touches the spirits who show themselves in generous return.
+Also, when the singer is skillful, he touches the spirits who show themselves in generous return.

 In Nepal, under the pejorative appellation Gaine, more commonly known as Gandharva or Gandharba, we find bards who accompany their own songs by a fiddle, formerly a lute.
 They go from village to